ssj-ali/pdfextract/README.md

 2. In templates, the field name should be same for all pdfs.
 For example, if the field name for serial number is SerialNo in one template and S.No in other template then both will considered different field in the final excel sheet.

-3. We can multiple regex per field (if layout or wording changes)
+3. We can have multiple regex per field (if layout or wording changes)

 4. For creating a template see [Template Tutorial](https://github.com/ssj-ali/pdfextract/blob/master/TUTORIAL.rst)

-## Future Enhancements

-1. This application automatically parse Dates.
-I can add a option in which user can set the format of dates in the final excel.

-2. More fluent GUI and Debugger.

 ## Challenges

-1. OCR takes time about 4 secs per page.
-And Every pdf contains on an average 6 pages.
-A possible solution is to preprocess PDF and delete all pages other than first.
-As all the information are contained in first page only.

-2. Very few times OCR is unable to detect properly because the scanned PDF was not clean.
+1. Very few times OCR is unable to detect properly because the scanned PDF was not clean.
 Errors are like 0(zero) is scanned as O(letter)